Competitive prices for top quality

 EasySeeds.eu offers a wide range of Lagenaria varieties, each with its own characteristic shapes and decorative value:

-Mini Bottle – small bottle shape (8-10 cm), ideal for decoration or as an ornamental object.
+Mini Bottle – small bottle shape (8-10 cm), ideal for decoration or as a decorative object.

-Indonesian Bottle – with a thicker neck, very attractively proportioned, especially when grown hanging.
+Indonesian Bottle – with a thicker neck, very attractively proportioned, especially when grown in a hanging basket.

-Kobra , Marenka , Birdhouse and Kikinda Competition Strain – each with unique shapes such as long, slender fruits, rounded bottles or special textures.
+Kobra, Marenka, Birdhouse and Kikinda Competition Strain – each with unique shapes such as long slender fruits, bulbous bottles or distinctive textures.

 Extensive range of both ornamental and functional varieties.

-Wholesale prices & volume discounts : attractive for hobbyists and professional growers alike.
+Wholesale prices & volume discounts: attractive for hobbyists and professional growers.

 Clear cultivation information included so that you achieve optimal results with Lagenaria cultivation.

-The genus Lagenaria , or bottle gourd, includes a wide range of species and varieties, valued primarily for their decorative and functional forms.
-The best-known species is Lagenaria siceraria , whose fruits are often dried and used for art objects, musical instruments, or utensils.
+The genus Lagenaria, or bottle gourd, comprises a wide range of species and varieties, which are primarily valued for their decorative and functional forms.
+The best-known species is Lagenaria siceraria, whose fruits are often dried and used for works of art, musical instruments, or utensils.

-Lagenaria, also called bottle gourd or calabash, is a climbing plant in the cucumber family.
-It is primarily grown for its attractive, hard fruits, which are used for decoration or as utensils.
+Lagenaria, also known as bottle gourd or calabash, is a climbing plant in the cucumber family.
+It is primarily cultivated for its interesting, hard fruits, which are used for decoration or as utensils.

 Young fruits, leaves, seeds, and flowers of Lagenaria are edible.
 The older, hard fruits are not suitable for consumption.